newtriks/cssapi/README.md

 }
 ```

-As you can see, all values have been converted to rems.
-Our font stack has been rendered, `baseline` has rendered both a `font-size` based on the scale we defined and a `line-height` based on the value we configured for `baseline`.
+As you can see:

+* All values have been converted to rems.
+* Our font stack has been rendered, `baseline` has rendered both:
+    *  `font-size` based on the scale we defined.
+    * `line-height` based on the value we configured for `baseline`.
-Our padding has been rendered using the `rhythm` values we defined, and we wanted the amount of padding to double at our `mediumUp` breakpoint.
-However, because we defined a different value for `rhythm` in our scope for that breakpoint, it will double _that_ value.
+* Our padding has been rendered using the `rhythm` values we defined.
+* Padding has doubled at our `mediumUp` breakpoint (however, because we defined a different value for `rhythm` in our scope for that breakpoint, it will double _that_ value).

-`font-size` has been rendered using the scale we defined, however crucially, we tagged it using `scope`.
-This tells the library that it should use the values you have supplied for scopes to automatically generate queries for each breakpoint.
+* `font-size` has been rendered using the scale we defined. *Tagging it using `scope` tells the library that it should use the values you have supplied for scopes to automatically generate queries for each breakpoint*.
 This means you can set a single value and be sure it will be rendered across all your breakpoints _using the value appropriate for that breakpoint_.

-This is just the tip of the iceberg.
+This is just the [tip of the iceberg](https://gph.is/2d8ppEo).
 Please work through the following documentation to better understand what this library allows you to do.

-If you'd like to see it in use, take a look at [gatsby-skeleton-starter](https://github.com/Undistraction/gatsby-skeleton-starter) a starter for the poplar static site generator Gatsby which makes heavy use of styled-components and cssapi.
+If you'd like to see it in use, take a look at [gatsby-skeleton-starter](https://github.com/Undistraction/gatsby-skeleton-starter) a starter for the poplar static site generator Gatsby which makes heavy use of [styled-components](https://www.styled-components.com/) (great to combine with this library :wink:) and [cssapi](https://github.com/Undistraction/cssapi/edit/master/README.md).

 ## Docs

-### Configuration
+## Configuration

-Throughout this library, validation is used where possible to generate useful errors if you supply invalid or incorrect values and any errors should include useful messages to help you understand what's gone wrong.
-If you receive unhelpful errors, please open an issue so I can make sure they are more useful.
+Throughout this library, validation is used where possible to generate useful errors if you supply invalid or incorrect values.
+Any errors should include useful messages to help you understand what's gone wrong.
+If you receive unhelpful errors, please open an issue so I can improve them.

-#### `createApi`
+### `createApi`

 To start working with this library you need to create an api function.
 The function takes an object as its single argument.
 This object does a few important things: